Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 Once that’s set, click the Done button to finish launching SoundSource.
 It will run with that tweak enabled, so you can adjust volume as expected.

-When SoundSource is running, it should provide full volume control for all your audio output devices.
-When you need to, enabling Super Volume Keys and forced volume controls can expand its abilities to use your keyboard’s volume keys with any device.
-So if you play audio through a hardware device that does not ordinarily provide volume control, SoundSource stands ready to assist.
+When SoundSource is running, it will provide full volume control for all your audio output devices.
+Enabling Super Volume Keys can expand its abilities to use your keyboard’s volume keys with any device.
+If you play audio through a hardware device that does not ordinarily provide volume control, SoundSource stands ready to assist.